Worldwide Tech Leader HCLS, Amazon Web Services

 In MedTech, architecture is not just a technical choice.
 It determines whether software can evolve after release while maintaining regulatory control.
 Cloud-native design supports systems that scale, deploy updates more frequently, and integrate testing, validation, and traceability into automated workflows.

-Join us to learn how modular services isolate system components, prevent cascading failures, and allow teams to update functionality without destabilizing the broader platform.
-We will also examine why cloud-native patterns are often more effective than simple “lift and shift” migrations, and how MedTech companies can use large-scale cloud infrastructure while focusing internal teams on the capabilities that differentiate their devices and therapies.
+Orthogonal hosted a webinar, where we discussed how modular services isolated system components, prevented cascading failures, and allowed teams to update functionality without destabilizing the broader platform.
+We also examined why cloud-native patterns were often more effective than simple “lift and shift” migrations, and how MedTech companies could use large-scale cloud infrastructure while focusing internal teams on the capabilities that differentiated their devices and therapies.

 Worldwide Tech Leader HCLS, Amazon Web Services